Security Research

 public static function getNodeByTitle($branch, $title){// ...->where('t1.title LIKE ' . $db->quote($db->escape($title) . '%'))->where('t2.title = ' . $db->quote($branch));// ...}

-The lookup itself safely quotes and escapes the prefix in a LIKE query to make sure it is not possible to escape out of the string context, and returns the matching row.
-The vulnerable code is directly afterwards, in Query::processString():
+The lookup itself safely quotes and escapes the prefix in a LIKE query, making sure it is not possible to escape out of the string context.
+It then returns the matching row.

 if ($return) { // ... $this->filters[$modifier][$return->title] = (int) $return->id;}

-3.3.
+3.4.
 The Sink

-The sink is in SearchModel::getListQuery():
+The sinks are in SearchModel::getListQuery():

 if (!empty($this->searchquery->filters)) { $groups = array_values($this->searchquery->filters); $taxonomies = array_merge(...array_map(fn ($group) => array_keys($group), $groups)); $query->join('INNER', $db->quoteName('#__finder_taxonomy_map') . ' AS t ON t.link_id = l.link_id') ->where('t.node_id IN (' . implode(',', array_unique($taxonomies)) . ')'); foreach ($groups as $group) { $query->having('SUM(CASE WHEN t.node_id IN (' . implode(',', array_keys($group)) . ') THEN 1 ELSE 0 END) > 0'); }}